Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Analysis and Discussion

-Previous work mainly evaluates the calibration of language models through expected calibration error~(ECE).
+\paragraph{Temperature-Scaling} In the main experiments, we evaluate various methods using a constant temperature of 1.0.
+In this section, we will explore the influence of sampling temperature on the performance of different methods.
+As illustrated in Figures~\ref{fig:temperature_scaling} and~\ref{fig:baichuan_temperature_scaling}, our proposed calibration method consistently achieves the lowest expected calibration error across all temperatures, showing remarkable robustness to temperature variations.
+This is because, in eliciting model fidelity, our method always employs Greedy Decoding rather than Sampling.
+Thus, the hierarchical chains we obtain are usually consistent across different sampling temperatures.
+In contrast, the expected calibration error of Logit-based Methods is usually affected by temperature.
+For the Sampling method with limited sampling budgets, the lower the temperature, the more significantly the diversity of the sampled results will decrease, exacerbating the overconfidence of language models.
+For the Token Method, the impact of temperature on its calibration shows a trend of ``\textit{first increasing and then remaining relatively stable}'' or ''\textit{first increasing and then decreasing}``.
+This is because we could directly utilize (\ref{ali: logit-based method}) to estimate the confidence of each option, and if the temperature is too low (i.e., 0.1), it will lead to the confidence of a large number of options approaching zero.
+This phenomenon might contribute to reducing expected calibration error, but it does not necessarily indicate that the model's confidence is well-calibrated.
+The Verbalization-based method is less affected by temperature, which indicates that the expressions which language models prefer to output are relatively consistent across different temperatures. \paragraph{Parameter-Scaling} As shown in Figure~\ref{fig: parameter_scaling}, we evaluate the calibration of various methods at different parameter scales on the \texttt{LLaMA2-Chat} series models.
+Our proposed method exhibits good calibration across different amounts of model parameters.
+With the size of model parameters increasing, the calibration of the Verbalization-based method and the Logit-based method is improving.
+This phenomenon indicates that as the scale of model parameters increases, the model's Self-Awareness is improving.
+However, the relatively high expected calibration error suggests that language models still have issues with overconfidence. \paragraph{Truly Well-Calibrated Confidence} Previous work mainly evaluates the calibration of language models through ECE.
 This section will discuss the research question: ``\textit{What Kind of Confidence is Truly Well-Calibrated?}''.
 Figure~\ref{fig:well-calibrated} demonstrates the calibration of various methods.
 From the calibration perspective, we hope that the confidence and accuracy relationship is close to the curve $y = x$.
 Thus, we need to reduce the ECE by calibrating confidence.
 Meanwhile, we hope that the reliability diagram should be as monotonic as possible to ensure that the accuracy of the results generated with low confidence is lower than that of the results with high confidence.
 Therefore, we propose the \textit{Inverse Pair Ratio}~(IPR) to evaluate monotonicity.
-From the perspective of building a more honest system, we hope the model's confidence should be more evenly distributed across different confidence intervals.
+From the perspective of building a more honest system, we hope the model's confidence should be distributed across different confidence intervals.
 For example, if a language model has an overall accuracy of 75\% on the TruthfulQA dataset and the confidence of each question from the language model is always 75\%, its ECE and IPR would be 0.
+And we find that different models tend to express confidence within a fixed interval.
 In this case, we think that the confidence may not necessarily be a truly well-calibrated confidence because we could not exclude some low-confidence results based on the confidence from the language model.
-Although the prior distribution of the model’s confidence is unknown, our confidence estimation method finds that language models have different confidence for different questions and different answers to the same question.
-Thus, we propose a metric called~\textit{Confidence Evenness}~(CE) to measure the distance between the posterior confidence distribution and the uniform distribution.
+Although the prior distribution of the model’s confidence is unknown, our confidence estimation method finds that language models have different confidence for different questions.
+Thus, we propose a metric called~\textit{Confidence Evenness}~(CE) to measure whether the model confidence always is located in a fixed interval.
 We believe ECE, IPR, and CE evaluate calibration from different perspectives and there is a trade-off between these three metrics.
-We suggest that truly well-calibrated confidence should achieve a balance among these three metrics, ECE, IPR, and CE, rather than over-optimizing any of them.
+We suggest that truly well-calibrated confidence should achieve a balance among ECE, IPR, and CE, rather than over-optimizing any of them.